-The projected medical severity for 2021 is modestly lower than 2020 and 10% higher than 2017.
+The projected medical severity for 2021 is 2% lower than 2020 but 8% higher than 2017.

 Some of the recent growth in medical severities may be attributable to claims staying open longer since the start of the pandemic and increases to medical fee schedule reimbursements effective in early 2021.